Sau1707/ModernBot/README.md

 # <div align="center"> Grepolis ModernBot </div>

+> [!CAUTION]
+> In both the Italy and French comunity a lot of bans has been reported, I'm looking for a solution to this, if you have ideas open an issue with suggestions!

 ### <p align="center"> If you like this project, please consider starring it to show your support and help others discover it too </p>

 ### <div align="center"> [Website](https://sau1707.github.io/ModernBot/) - [Donations](https://paypal.me/sau1707) </div>